Winnemucca, Nevada: Employment

 Many of Winnemucca's residents are employed by large mining companies such as Newmont and Barrick Gold and by many companies servicing the gold mining industry.
 Carry-On Trailers employs over 100 residents at their manufacturing facility in the Airport Industrial Park.
 Winnemucca also has a decent and growing Nevada tourism base.
 Other area employers include Winnemucca Farms, casinos, hotels, motels and restaurants located in the city.

 Until 2013, Winnemucca Farms operated the world's largest potato dehydration plant.
 The Winnemucca area is still one of the largest potato farming areas in the world.

 Education

 Humboldt County School District operates the area schools serving Winnemucca.

 Three K-4 elementary schools, Grass Valley, Sonoma Heights, and Winnemucca Grammar School serve Winnemucca.
 All of Winnemucca is zoned to French Ford Middle School (5–6), Winnemucca Junior High School (7–8), and Albert M. Lowry High School (9–12).
 Lowry High's mascot is the Buckaroos.

 Winnemucca has a public library, a branch of the Humboldt County Library.

+Humboldt County is in the service area of Great Basin College.
+That college maintains the GBC Center in Winnemucca.